Reflections on Hölderlin’s “Hyperion”

 “From year to year, I was more heavily weighed down by a sorrow that Hölderlin attributes to Hyperion: the feeling of being a stranger in one’s own Fatherland.”

-— Ernst Jünger, on the occasion of his 88th birthday
+— Ernst Jünger, on the occasion of his eighty-eighth birthday

 What a succinct piece.
 Thanks for posting this great insight, pleasure to read.
 Could resonate with a lot of it.